 The German or EU view

 From a German or EU perspective, two relevant cases (transaction types) are conceivable.
-In the following, we will explain how to evaluate and display these two transaction types from a sales tax and accounting perspective.
+In the following, we will therefore explain to you how to evaluate and depict these two transaction types for VAT and accounting purposes.

 Case 1: You deliver directly to Great Britain